ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

 # Checkpoint: Express & Mongoose

 ## Before You Start

-The test suite files are located in `./test`.
-To install everything you need to run the tests, run `npm install`.
+The test suite files are located in `./test`. **Before you begin anything, run `npm install`.**

-To run the tests in the terminal use `npm test`. *Unlike* the angular checkpoint, this test will only run once.
-Everytime you make a change and save your files, the test will need to be re-run manually.
+To run the tests in the terminal, run `npm test`.
+Every time you make a change and save your files, you will need to manually re-run the tests.

 A few files already exist in this repo.
 Examine them before you begin.
 You'll need to decide based on the specification, whether they should be kept as is or changed in *any* way.